Whole life insurance

-Whole life insurance, or whole of life assurance (in the Commonwealth of Nations), sometimes called "straight life" or "ordinary life", is a life insurance policy which is guaranteed to remain in force for the insured's entire lifetime, provided required premiums are paid, or to the maturity date.
-As a life insurance policy it represents a contract between the insured and insurer that as long as the contract terms are met, the insurer will pay the death benefit of the policy to the policy's beneficiaries when the insured dies.
+Whole life insurance, or whole of life assurance (in the Commonwealth of Nations), sometimes called "straight life" or "ordinary life", is a life insurance policy that is guaranteed to remain in force for the insured's entire lifetime, provided required premiums are paid, or until the policy maturity date.
+As a life insurance policy, it represents a contract between the insured and insurer stating that, as long as contract terms are met, the insurer will pay the death benefit of the policy to the designated beneficiaries upon the insured's death.

-Because whole life policies are guaranteed to remain in force as long as the required premiums are paid, the premiums are typically much higher than those of term life insurance where the premium is fixed only for a limited term.
-Whole life premiums are fixed, based on the age of issue, and usually do not increase with age.
-The insured party normally pays premiums until death, except for limited pay policies which may be paid up in 10 years, 20 years, or at age 65.
-Whole life insurance belongs to the cash value category of life insurance, which also includes universal life, variable life, and endowment policies.
+Because whole life policies are guaranteed to remain active for the life of the insured as long as required premiums are paid, initial premiums are typically higher than those for term life insurance, where premiums are fixed only for a limited term.
+Whole life premiums are fixed at issue based on the issue age and do not increase as the insured ages.
+The insured party normally pays premiums until death, except for limited-pay policies, which can be fully paid up in a specified number of years (e.g., 10 or 20 years) or at a specific age (such as age 65).
+Whole life insurance belongs to the cash value category of permanent life insurance, which also includes universal life insurance, variable universal life insurance, and endowment policies.

 Death benefit

 The death benefit of a whole life policy is normally the stated face amount.
-However, if the policy is "participating", the death benefit will be increased by any accumulated dividend values and/or decreased by any outstanding policy loans (see example below).
-Certain riders, such as Accidental Death benefit may exist, which would potentially increase the benefit.
+However, if the policy is "participating", the benefit may be increased by accumulated dividend values or decreased by outstanding policy loans.
+Certain policy riders, such as an accidental death benefit rider, may also increase the payout under specified circumstances.

-In contrast, universal life policies (a flexible premium whole life substitute) may be structured to pay cash values in addition to the face amount, but usually do not guarantee lifetime coverage in such cases.
+In contrast to universal life policies—which offer flexible premiums and may be structured to pay cash values in addition to the face amount—traditional whole life insurance guarantees lifetime coverage for a fixed premium schedule.

 Maturity

-A whole life policy is said to "mature" at death or the maturity age of 100, whichever comes first.
-To be more exact the maturity date will be the "policy anniversary nearest age 100".
-The policy becomes a "matured endowment" when the insured person lives past the stated maturity age.
-In that event the policy owner receives the face amount in cash.
-With many modern whole life policies, issued since 2009, maturity ages have been increased to 120.
-Increased maturity ages have the advantage of preserving the tax-free nature of the death benefit.
-In contrast, a matured endowment may have substantial tax obligations.
+A whole life policy reaches "maturity" upon the death of the insured or when the insured reaches the maturity age specified in the contract (historically age 100).
+Modern policies issued since 2009 commonly use age 120 as the maturity threshold to reflect increased life expectancy.
+The policy becomes a "matured endowment" if the insured survives past the maturity age, at which point the policy owner receives the policy face amount in cash.
+Extending maturity ages helps preserve the tax-free status of the death benefit, whereas a matured endowment payout may incur income tax obligations.